 These potential differences aren’t just entirely me speculating either, it’s been known since at least the 1980s that intelligence is notoriously difficult to measure in autistic people.
 For most people, if they take an IQ test at one point and then take the same test again at a later date, their score should be roughly the same assuming no such events like a traumatic brain injury or substance abuse occur in between.
 But this is not the case for many autistic people.
 Some autistic people can take the same IQ test over and over again and score all over the board without any consistency among scores.
 The same people who admit this are also some of the same people that will put out the 40% number as if it’s hard fact.
 If you’re seeing so much inconsistency in your data, don’t you think there’s something going on with your measurement techniques?

 You can also look to the personal stories of many autistic people to find that so often seemingly low IQ score is the result not of a lack of cognition, but rather by a lack of communication.
-So often you’ll see autistic people, frequently nonverbal or minimally verbal autistic people, who were measured as being intellectually disabled and went through their whole childhood assumed to be unintelligent.
+So often you’ll see autistic people, frequently non-speaking or minimally speaking autistic people, who were measured as being intellectually disabled and went through their whole childhood assumed to be unintelligent.
 Then, upon learning to better communicate with neurotypical people, often with an AAC device, it is discovered that they weren’t intellectually impaired at all, and actually are highly intelligent.
-Emma, a minimally-verbal autistic girl who is about my age, writes on her blog (in this post) about how she spent years in special education classrooms in which she was assumed to be unintelligent.
+Emma, a minimally-speaking autistic girl who is about my age, writes on her blog (in this post) about how she spent years in special education classrooms in which she was assumed to be unintelligent.
 It was assumed she could not read because she could not read out loud, when in reality she read just fine but couldn’t make her mouth say the right words.
 It was assumed she did not understand because she could not communicate what she knew.
 Emma surprised everyone when she started typing and it was realized that she was actually incredibly intelligent and a phenomenal writer.
 Stories like these are sometimes treated as though they are some sort of amazing anomaly, but in actuality they are very, very, common.
 This happens all of the time.

 Now, there definitely are autistic people who actually are intellectually disabled (and let me be clear, this in no way makes them lesser people or less deserving of love and acceptance).
 Intellectual disability probably is much more common in autistic people than in non-autistic people.
 However, I guesstimate that at least half of autistic people with measured IQs in the ID range do not actually have any intellectual impairments at all.
 There are intellectually gifted autistics, and there are intellectually disabled autistics, and there are lots of autistics with phenomenally average IQs.
 But I think you can be fairly certain that any IQ measurements for autistic people may not be completely accurate, and that the percentage of intellectually disabled autistic people is not actually 40%.